Table of Contents

 To save money on accommodation, I use Trusted Housesitters, a website that connects homeowners going away and travellers who can sit their homes & pets.

-For activities, I use GetYourGuide as they have a huge range of affordable tours, and Backstreet Academy for fantastic, thoughtful tours that empower locals.
+For activities, I use GetYourGuide as they have a huge range of affordable tours.

 Check out my resources page for more travel discounts and tips!